thisishaoqian/haoqian.info/_posts/2023-03-20-mitrovica.md

 To provide a brief background, Kosovo eventually declared its independence after the breakup of Yugoslavia.
 However, Serbia does not recognize Kosovo as an independent country and considers Kosovo as part of Serbia.
 To make matters worse, some Serbs live in Kosovo.
 Mitrovica is the border city of the two ethnic groups that are separated by a river: the north is dominated by Serbs, and the south is dominated by Albanians (the leading ethnic group of Kosovo).

 Mitrovica, thus, is usually the center of the conflict between Serbia and Kosovo.
 There are peacekeepers from NATO in Mitrovica all year round trying to separate them and calm any dispute.
 However, a tense atmosphere can happen from time to time.
-Three months ago, Kosovo Serbs blocked the road to the main border crossings towards Serbia in Mitrovica.
+Three months ago, Kosovo Serbs blocked the road to the main border crossings towards Serbia in Mitrovica[^1].

 Picture of peacekeepers.